-Based what I learned, I sought to make music discovery more personal, trustworthy and enjoyable.
+Before I settled on this feature, I started with ideation of ways to make music discovery more personal, trustworthy and enjoyable.

-My friends Clay, Emily, and I narrowed down our brainstorming to these potential solutions.
+Two-hundred sticky notes later, my friends Clay, Emily, and I narrowed down our ideas to these potential solutions.

-- Customization: testing users to better determine taste
+- Customization: A/B testing to better determine taste, user-created mood board

 After taking a vote I decided to focus on the social solution space.
-How might we make music discovery more human and intimate?
+How might we make finding new music more human and intimate?

 How Social is Too Social?

 At first, I went in the direction of a full-blown messaging inbox in Spotify.
-I thought that if people can have meaningful conversations and a way to easily send music to friends who share the same taste, they would find discovering new music easy and fun.
+I thought that if people can have meaningful conversations and easily send music to friends who share the same taste, they would find it easy and fun.

 I continued with different variations ranging from message-heavy to no messaging at all.

-Though I attempted to find a way to emphasize the music being shared rather than the chatting aspect, I realized that this solution was starting to stray from the People Problem about music discovery.
+Though I attempted to find a way to emphasize the music shared rather than the chatting aspect, I realized that this solution was straying from the People Problem about music discovery.
 It also may be too dramatic of a change and doesn’t align with Spotify’s mission of sharing music (not conversation).
-So, I tested three different prototypes with
+So, I tested three different prototypes with users:

 - A smaller inbox built into existing “Made for You” page

 User feedback reiterated my new hypothesis.
-People don’t want Spotify to become a social media, but still want more convenient sharing between friends.
+People don’t a separate messaging space for music, but still want more convenient sharing between friends.